Burn bans in place across Arkansas

 Counties across Arkansas have issued burn bans due to the scorching hot temperatures and dry areas.

-On Monday morning, Arkansas officials announced that the entire state is now under a moderate risk for wildfire.
+Arkansas officials announced that the entire state is now under a moderate risk for wildfire, with much of NWA under a high risk.

 Here is a list of impacted counties in our viewing area: